 Saving money with your home EV charger

-In addition to saving on your home EV charger cost and installation, you can also make savings by utilising the features of certain home chargers.
+You can make more savings by utilising the features of certain home chargers.

-By comparing installation costs in your local area with Rightcharge, you avoid unnecessary fees associated with your charger installation.
-Instead, you get the best deal on your installation.
-Which will be carried out by our hand-picked network of Government-approved installers.
+By accessing the best installation costs in your local area with Rightcharge, you avoid unnecessary fees associated with your charger installation.
+Instead, you get the best deal on your installation, which will be carried out by their hand-picked network of Government-approved installers.

 All home EV chargers must now be equipped with ‘smart charging’ features.
 Smart charging means you can schedule charging to happen during what’s called the ‘off-peak’ period - usually between 10pm and 8am.